 (Phonetic: beta-carry-OFF-uh-leen")

-Therapeutic Potential: Reduces neuropathic pain and supports addiction recovery15.
+Therapeutic Potential: Reduces neuropathic pain and supports addiction recovery

 4. Pinene: The Forest Freshness